East York: Demographics

+Religion

 The religious affiliations of the East York population are consistent with its ethnic composition.
 Some 63.4% of the population adheres to Christianity, with an almost even split between Catholics (23.6%) and Protestants (25.3%).
 Christian Orthodox and unspecified types of Christianity make up 12.0% and 2.5% respectively.
 The largest non-Christian religious group is Muslim, who make up 12.6% of religious adherents, followed by Hinduism (3.7%), Buddhism (1.6%), and Judaism (0.9%).
 A sizable percentage of the population (17.1%) has no religious affiliation.

 There is also Estonian House which is the unofficial Estonian Consulate in Toronto.
 The building houses banquets, social events, and an Estonian school.

+Language

 While English is the dominant language in the area, nearly half (42.6%) of the population reports that their first language was neither English nor French.